-The Company accounts for its Class A ordinary shares subject to possible redemption in accordance with the guidance in ASC 480.
+The Company accounts for its Class A ordinary shares subject to possible redemption in accordance with the guidance in ASC Topic 480 "Distinguishing Liabilities from Equity".
 Ordinary shares subject to mandatory redemption are classified as a liability instrument and are measured at fair value.
 Conditionally redeemable ordinary shares (including ordinary shares that feature redemption rights that are either within the control of the holder or subject to redemption upon the occurrence of uncertain events not solely within the Company's control) are classified as temporary equity.
 At all other times, ordinary shares are classified as shareholders' equity.
 The Company's Class A ordinary shares feature certain redemption rights that are considered to be outside of the Company's control and subject to occurrence of uncertain future events.
-Accordingly, Class A ordinary shares subject to possible redemption is presented as temporary equity, outside of the Shareholders' equity section of the Company's condensed balance sheet.
+Accordingly, Class A ordinary shares subject to possible redemption is presented as temporary equity, outside of the Shareholders' deficit section of the Company's condensed balance sheets.